BillSavart/MoomiChatBot/README.md

 # MoomiChatBot
-A messenger chat bot for Moomi's fan page.
+A messenger chatbot for Moomi's fan page.
 Also a project for Theory of Computation in CSIE, NCKU.

+## Introduce
 #### How to Run Locally
 ```bash
 ./ngrok http 5000